DocNow/twarc-network/README.md

 [![Build Status](https://github.com/docnow/twarc-network/workflows/tests/badge.svg)](https://github.com/DocNow/twarc-network/actions/workflows/main.yml)

-*twarc-network* builds a reply, quote and retweet network from a file of tweets that you've collected using twarc.
+*twarc-network* builds a reply, quote, retweet and mention network from a file of tweets that you've collected using twarc.
 It will write out the network as a [gexf], [gml], [dot], json, csv or html file.
 It uses [networkx] for the graph model, [pydot] for dot output, and [d3] for the html presentation.